An angiotensin receptor blocker (Cozaar)

 - Treatment with losartan is usually long-term unless you experience an adverse effect.
 Continue to take the tablets regularly, unless you are advised otherwise by your doctor.

 Can losartan cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains some of the most common ones associated with losartan.
+The list below contains some of the most common ones associated with losartan.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 If you experience any symptoms which you think may be due to the medicine, speak with your doctor or pharmacist for further advice.